democracy-how/democracy-how/README.md

 These days if you ask what democracy is, people would start talking to you about elections, the principle of separation of powers, freedom of speech/religion/assembly/work and so on.
 However, these topics do not describe the day-to-day life of a person in a democratic society.
 A person that lives in a democratic society is rarely concerned about these topics, not only because they are given to him, but also because people just don’t think this way in their daily lives.

 When we breath we don’t analyze how much oxygen gets into our lungs, we don’t count particles of contamination, and we don’t think about how many liters of blood are being pumped through our hearts.
 We just breath.
 Same about democracy.
 People just live in it.
 Even though the above-listed democratic principles are important, they can’t be achieved without individuals in society understanding what democracy is and supporting it.
 Democracy is a true rule of people (comparing to the lies of Communism).
-If people do not want the society to be democratic, it just won’t be, no matter if the government tries to be democratic (e.g., treatment of black people in southern US states during the beginning and mid of 20th century).
+If people do not want the society to be democratic, it just won’t be, no matter if the government tries to be democratic (e.g., treatment of African-Americans in the Southern US states during the beginning and mid of 20th century).

 Democracy starts from individuals.
-People in democratic societies feel free, because they are mainly not restricted by their neighbors to do whatever they would like to as long as they don’t bother their neighbors.
+People in democratic societies feel free, because they are mainly not restricted by their neighbors.
+Not restricted to do whatever they would like to as long as they don’t bother their neighbors.
 To create a democratic society one should start from the population itself and its perception of what freedom is.
 There are plenty of examples when democracy is proclaimed into existence on a country/federal level, but in effect its democratic ideas do not exist and do not work on a local level.
 That’s because local people may decide to not cherish democracy.
 For example, it is not rare in democratic countries to see slums controlled by mafia instead of police where people live under tyranny of drug dealers or terror groups.
 Even large geographic parts of democratic countries are controlled by tyranny.
 For example, drug lords in Columbia and Naxalite movement in India.

 <!-- Add examples where even without mafia the locals don't support democracy -->

 In addition, for democratic law to work it is important that the society supports it.
-Police, army, courts, prison officers, are all part of the society; they too have families, kids, love partners, relatives; they too have feelings, ambitions, and so on.
+Politicians, clercks, police, army, courts, prison officers, are all part of the society; they too have families, kids, love partners, relatives; they too have feelings, ambitions, and so on.
 If someone hits a woman on a street because of a wrong dress code and the rest of the spectators on the street do not intervene to protect her and do not complain to the police or at least to the press afterwards, then it would be hard to maintain women rights of being dressed as they want in such society.
 No matter how protective the law is, the society and the individuals are responsible to protect it.
 Police work can not be done if there are no people that are willing to file a complaint against an assault and there are no witnesses to testify that an assault has happened.
 Here is a famous saying may be applied